weaversa/cryptol-course/labs/saw/arithmetic-verification/README.md

   > __Declaration__: `uint32_t multiply_karatsuba( uint16_t a, uint16_t b)`
   > __Description__: Multiplies two 16-bit integers, but uses the Karatsuba multiplication technique as though it was binned on 8-bit bins

-This set of exmples demonstrates how two use Cryptol and Saw to verify that the implementations of these familiar functions are correct and equivalent to one another.
+This set of exmples demonstrates how to use Cryptol and Saw to verify that the implementations of these familiar functions are correct and equivalent to one another.

 Software Requirements